lemlac/mulem/docs/reference.md

 ### Structural Types

 Structs are product types—or in other words—plain data containers.
-They cannot extend other structs, but can inherit members of other structs. *(See [Inheritance and Visibility](#inheritance-and-visibility).)*
+They cannot extend other structs but can *embed* members of other structs. *(See [Embedding and Visibility](#embedding-and-visibility).)*

 ```mulem
 MyStruct ::